PlayStation Portable (PSP) Architecture

 Allegrex is a complete 32-bit core offering [4] [5]:

-This looks way more competitive than the ARM9-based alternative, but it’s not over yet, as we still need to check the co-processors cooperating next to the core.
+Overall, this looks more competitive than the ARM9-based competition, but it’s not over yet, as we still need to check the co-processors cooperating next to the core.

 Coprocessors